5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Data-Cleaning.md

 During the data cleaning process of the dataset (288,876 rows after duplicate removal), it was discovered that the VIOLATION DESCRIPTION column contained multiple different versions of the same description for a single VIOLATION CODE.

-This happened for two reasons:

-- New York City health inspectors updated the official wording of violation descriptions over time, meaning older inspections had older wording and newer inspections had newer wording
-- Some descriptions had minor cosmetic differences such as extra spaces within the text

 #### The problem

 A GROUP BY query revealed the issue.
 For example violation code `08A` had two different descriptions: